 AWANBC projects are identified by our members and address pressing issues that are impacting animal welfare in our communities.
 Creating a system of accountability through rescue standards and supporting remote, northern and underserved communities were identified as two of the most pressing issues.

-There are no criteria required for groups to be involved in animal welfare or rescue and there is no accountability or funding support for these organizations.
-The patchwork of animal protection legislation from community to community is outdated and often difficult to enforce.
-There has been a dramatic increase in the number of organizations created to import dogs from other countries’.
+Prior to this year, there were no criteria required for groups involved in animal welfare or rescue.
+There is rarely accountability or funding support for these organizations and the patchwork of animal protection legislation from community to community is outdated and has often been difficult to enforce.
+There has also been a dramatic increase in the number of organizations created to import dogs from other countries.

 Aug-Sept 2019 – AWANBC membership consultation

-December 2019 – Final Document available to the public
+August 2020 – Final document available to the public

 B.C.’s stray dog problem exists largely in northern and remote communities where it is estimated that over 2,000 female dogs are having litters each year.
 Many of these communities are hours away from the nearest veterinary clinic and even where veterinary care is local, it is unaffordable to low-income earners.
 When the stray dog problem grows too large in a community, it is not uncommon for dogs to be culled in an effort to deal with the problem.